sh-ghanique/hugoDocs/content/en/getting-started/installing.md

 Go to the `brew` website, <https://brew.sh>, and follow the directions there.
 The most important step is the installation from the command line:

 {{< code file="install-brew.sh" >}}
-ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 {{< /code >}}

 #### Step 2: Run the `brew` Command to Install `hugo`